Planning A Trip Starts Here - Essential Travel Planning Tips

 There’s a TON that goes into planning that perfect trip.
-If you’re planning a trip just next door or the trip of a lifetime be sure to read our comprehensive travel planning guide.
+Whether you’re planning a trip nearby or the trip of a lifetime be sure to read this comprehensive travel planning guide.

 Have you got a big trip to plan?
 Feeling a little overwhelmed and don’t know where to start?